ITz-Viks/Kodelock-DEPRECATED-/README.md

 Alternativley you could open command prompt cd into the directory of Kodelock and launch it directly with  python Kodelock.py

-In case something isn't working for you and you've followed the instructions message me on discord ITzViks#7482
 ![scf](https://user-images.githubusercontent.com/66530955/144486461-bf786b59-9119-4fef-a995-6db3980b4ed8.png)